-- 1. take all reasonable measures to protect environment and public safety, including: - report to local emergency services (9-1-1) - · notify any member of the public who may be adversely affected - prevent, mitigate or recover from any negative effects - activating site specific ERP where applicable or if no site specific ERP, reference Hazard Response Procedure 4 (purple tabbed section of this manual)

-The Field Environment Coordinator / Liaison Officer will:

-2. make a verbal notification as soon as possible through respective provincial number:
+- 1. Take all reasonable measures to protect environment and public safety, including: - report to local emergency services (9-1-1) - notify any member of the public who may be adversely affected - prevent, mitigate or recover from any negative effects - activating site specific ERP where applicable or if no site specific ERP, reference Hazard Response Procedure 4 (purple tabbed section of this manual) - 2.
+The Field Environment Coordinator / Liaison Officer will make a verbal notification as soon as it becomes apparent that the incident is imminent, or as soon as possible after the incident has occurred through respective provincial number:

-Emergency Management BC 1 800 663-3456 Alberta Ministry of Environment and Parks 1 800 222-6514 Saskatchewan Ministry of Environment 1 800 667-7525 Manitoba Ministry of Sustainable Development 204 944-4888
+Alberta Ministry of Environment and Parks 1 800 222-6514 British Columbia Provincial Emergency Program 1 800 663-3456 Manitoba Department of Conservation and Climate 1 855 944-4888 Saskatchewan Ministry of Environment 1 800 667-7525

-- 3. make a written report as soon as possible under the circumstances by one of two methods: - log into Government of Canada's ECC's Single Window Information Manager system (SWIM) and submit Schedule 8 - if facility is not registered in SWIM, go to Government of Canada's website and fill in the online form https://pollution-waste.canada.ca/spill-reporting/P01 will require Latitude (between 41.68138 and 83.11138) and Longitude (between -141.00194 and -52.61944)
+- 3. The Field Environment Coordinator and Emergency Management BU will make a written report as soon as possible after the emergency has occurred and the responsible person can a) describe measures taken and b) identify any further measures required to prevent a reoccurrence. - Log into the Gov't of Canada's ECC's Single Window Information Manager system (SWIM) and submit Schedule 8 OR - If facility is not registered in SWIM, go to the Gov't of Canada's website and fill in the online form https://pollution-waste.canada.ca/spill-reporting/P01 will require Latitude (between 41.68138 and 83.11138) and Longitude (between -141.00194 and -52.61944)